nipraxis-summer-2023/diagnostics-bold_but_better/analysis_plan.md

 </i>

 ## Project Analysis Plan
+1. complete initial research on which outlier methods are used in fmri data prep -> take notes in shared google doc
-1. decide on which outlier methods to use (apart from mean and DIVARs)
+2. decide on which outlier methods to use (apart from mean and DIVARs)
 2. implement outlier detection method/s, with docstrings
 3. write test scripts for method/s
 4. test method/s on another dataset